Archive

 In that sense, the Kyoto Station Building, which opened in 1997, was a shocking "station building" to me.
 It raised the question of what a "station building" should look like as a place where people meet, as a gateway to the city, as an open place that is conscious of its connection to the town or city, and as a large-scale commercial facility, and I believe that Kyoto Station Building provided a brilliant answer.
 Even today, there are mixed opinions about the design of the Kyoto Station Building, but the "station buildings" of major terminal stations built afterwards seemed to be designed to be large-scale commercial facilities, while also being conscious of their connection to the town or city, coexisting with the town or city, and opening up to them.

-Hakata Station Building, which opened in March, combines the station concourse with a large commercial facility by utilizing the underground and air space above the train platforms and station plaza in a three-dimensional manner within the height restrictions imposed by the Aviation Law.
-Users of this "station building" can view the city of Hakata and the sea from the middle of the circulation route within the building, the rooftop terrace, the observation terrace integrated with the large roofed outdoor plaza, and the pedestrian deck connecting to the bus terminal.
-In particular, sightlines to "Taipaku-dori", Hakata's main street, and "Hakata Ekimae-dori", which connects to Canal City and Tenjin, the commercial center of Hakata, are secured throughout the commercial facility, so people naturally become aware of the connection to the city of Hakata.
-Furthermore, in the city of Hakata, which does not have a landmark skyscraper due to the Aviation Law, the "station building" with its neat facade design can be seen from afar through "Taipaku-dori" and "Hakata Ekimae-dori", and will be a long-loved building as a new landmark of Hakata.
+The Hakata Station Building, which opened in March, combines a station concourse with a large commercial facility by utilizing the underground and airspace above the train platforms and station plaza in a multi-level manner, while remaining within the height restrictions imposed by the Aviation Act.
+Visitors to the station building can enjoy views of the city of Hakata and the sea from within the building's circulation routes, the rooftop terrace, the observation terrace integrated with the large covered outdoor plaza, and the pedestrian deck connecting to the bus terminal.
+In particular, sightlines to Hakata's main thoroughfare, Taihaku-dori, and Hakata Ekimae-dori, which connects to Canal City and Tenjin, the commercial center of Hakata, are maintained throughout the commercial facility, naturally creating a sense of connection to the city.
+Furthermore, in a city like Hakata that lacks skyscrapers as landmarks due to aviation laws, the station building's elegant facade design, visible from afar across Taihaku-dori and Hakata Ekimae-dori, is sure to become a beloved new Hakata landmark.

 Osaka Station, which opened in May, has a large roof covering the entire five-row train platform, and a huge deck called "Time Square" connects the existing station building on the south side of the station with the new station building on the north side, suspended above the platforms, in an attempt to connect it to "Umekita," a new town being created as a result of the large-scale redevelopment project underway on the north side of Osaka Station.
 In particular, the newly constructed station north building has a huge atrium connected to "Time Square," from which the under-construction buildings of "Umekita" can be seen as if taken from a borrowed landscape.
 Also, the observation terrace on the building's rooftop offers a panoramic view of the newly emerging town.
 Of course, in the future, the new town and this "station building" will be connected by a deck passing through the atrium.